-As you successfully navigate the complexities of the Microsoft blacklist and invest in better email practices, you'll position for long-term success.
+As you successfully navigate the complexities of the Microsoft blacklist and invest in better email practices, you'll be in a position for long-term success.

-You'll now take a better hint of your audience's needs and preferences without losing sight of best practices.
+You'll now have a better idea of your audience's needs and preferences without losing sight of best practices.
 Your now-strategic email campaigns and other aspects of your online presence will also thank you for it!

 So, rather than see your cup half empty, see it half full.
 Embrace this opportunity for growth and make the most of your email campaigns!